multi-os-engine/doc/source/multi-os-engine/9_game/1_libgdx/libgdx.rst

     	}
 	}

 We created all the screens for our game.
 So now we should create some models such as Player, Naves and others for our game.
-Create a new module `models` and create the base class `GameObject` for all objects in our game.
+Create a new package `models` and create the base class `GameObject` for all objects in our game.

 ::

-	package org.moe.libgdxmissilecommand.common.models;
+	package org.moe.libgdxmissilecommand.models;
 	import com.badlogic.gdx.graphics.g2d.Sprite;
 	import com.badlogic.gdx.graphics.g2d.TextureRegion;
 	import com.badlogic.gdx.math.Rectangle;